naduni99x/hacktitude_2023.github.io/README.md

   For other users (MacOS, Linux, etc.),
   * `npm run test-nix`

-* To run a single test file of a challenge: e.g.
+* To run a single test file of a challenge:

   For windows users,
   * `npm test challenge0.test.js`